 Berkshire Hathaway Inc. (BRK.B) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the company had lost 1.73% over the past month, outpacing the Finance sector's loss of 2.32% and lagging the S&P 500's of 0% in that time.
+Coming into today, shares of the company had lost 0.56% in the past month.
+In that same time, the Finance sector gained 0.9%, while the S&P 500 gained 2.95%.

-BRK.B will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from BRK.B as it approaches its next earnings release.
 On that day, BRK.B is projected to report earnings of $2.53 per share, which would represent year-over-year growth of 9.05%.

-Any recent changes to analyst estimates for BRK.B should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors might also notice recent changes to analyst estimates for BRK.B.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 The Zacks Consensus EPS estimate has moved 0.69% lower within the past month.
-BRK.B is currently a Zacks Rank #4 (Sell).
+BRK.B currently has a Zacks Rank of #4 (Sell).

-Looking at its valuation, BRK.B is holding a Forward P/E ratio of 20.67.
-For comparison, its industry has an average Forward P/E of 13.88, which means BRK.B is trading at a premium to the group.
+Digging into valuation, BRK.B currently has a Forward P/E ratio of 20.94.
+Its industry sports an average Forward P/E of 13.95, so we one might conclude that BRK.B is trading at a premium comparatively.

-Investors should also note that BRK.B has a PEG ratio of 2.95 right now.
+Also, we should mention that BRK.B has a PEG ratio of 2.99.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Insurance - Property and Casualty stocks are, on average, holding a PEG ratio of 1.76 based on yesterday's closing prices.
+The Insurance - Property and Casualty industry currently had an average PEG ratio of 1.74 as of yesterday's close.

 You can find more information on all of these metrics, and much more, on Zacks.com.